Chapter 4:

 10:15 AM.

-I tried to focus on the lesson, hoping it would pass the time more quickly.
-Sakamoto’s voice faded in and out like a radio station with poor reception.
+I tried to focus on the lesson, hoping it would help past the time.
+Sakamoto’s voice choked in and out like a radio station with poor reception.

 “…when external frequencies overlap, there’s an interference... a distortion...”